duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 - an encoder that compresses the input data into a latent lower-dimensional representation
 - a decoder that reconstructs the original input data from the latent vector.

-DAEs are modified autoencoders where the input is partially corrupted by adding noises to or masking some values of the input vector in a stochastic manner to prevent the network from overfitting (e.g. when there are more parameters then number of data points) and to improve the robustness.
+DAEs are modified autoencoders where the input is partially corrupted by adding noise to or masking some values of the input vector in a stochastic manner to prevent the network from overfitting and thus to improve the robustness.

 ### Variational Autoencoder (VAE)
 In variational autoencoders, the encoder and decoder are probabilistic.
-Insteand of mapping the input into a fixed vector,we parameterize the encoder and decoder distributions as gaussians, and sample the latent vector from the encoder distribution.
+Instead of mapping the input into a fixed vector, we parameterize the encoder and decoder distributions as gaussians and sample the latent vector from the encoder distribution.
 The reconstructed input is sampled from the decoder's distribution.

 ### $\beta$-VAE
-$\beta$-VAEs are a modification of VAEs to encourage the disentanglement of latent factors, meaning each variable in the latent representation only depends on one generative factor.
+$\beta$-VAEs are a modification of VAEs to force the disentanglement of latent factors, meaning each variable in the latent representation only depends on one generative factor.

 For more details, we suggest you to refer to [this very good blogpost](https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html) from which the autoencoders drawings used in this section were taken.

+### RL agent
+TODO: add the basics of an RL setup (link to duckibook if it talk about it) Agent, Environment, Actions, Policy, Learning from examples.

 ## Definition of the problem {#improving-rl-baseline-final-problem-def}